anttikarhu/EEPROM-Programmer/README.md

 Basic loader) is just
 copy-pasted between coldstart-warmstart and 8K padding sections, and needed no other modifications, luckily.
 I converted the compiled .prg file first to .crt, and then to .bin, using Vice's cartconv tool.
 The .bin file goes to the EEPROM.
+To use the post build to convert prg to crt and bin, one needs to define `cartConvPath` custom post build variable in CBM Prg Studio which should point to Vice cartconv.exe.

 ## What next?
 ### 16kB ROMs & Cartridges